Asking Price: What It Is And How To Set Yours

 - Potential exposure to natural disasters or inclement weather

-For example: If you’re situated in a city whose population is increasing and drawing an influx of new buyers, and there are a limited amount of homes available at the price point you’re looking to sell at?
+For example: Are you situated in a city whose population is increasing and drawing an influx of new buyers, and there are a limited amount of homes available at the price point where you’re looking to sell?
 Your asking price may be higher.

-When determining how to set your asking price, you’ll want to first take a number of different items and factors into consideration.
+When determining your home’s value and how much you can sell it for, you’ll want to first take a number of different items and factors into consideration.

 Completed home projects (especially those that add curb appeal or improve the quality of a home’s interior) can increase the value of your home.
-For example, landscaping your backyard, installing new cabinets in your den, or adding granite countertops to your kitchen can help you increase your listing price.
-Be advised, though: Incomplete updates will negatively impact your asking price as well.
+For example, landscaping your backyard, installing new cabinets in your den or adding granite countertops to your kitchen can help you increase your listing price.
+Be advised, though: Incomplete updates will negatively impact your asking price.

 Assess Your Home’s Construction

-The state of your home and its general upkeep will also impact asking price.
+The state of your home and its general upkeep will also impact your asking price.
 Noting this, it’s important to undertake any repairs or maintenance prior to listing that can bring your house up to the best possible condition.
-In addition to the general structural condition of the property, key items that buyers will look for include the state of the home’s foundation, roof, windows, HVAC system, electrical system, grounds, and more.
+In addition to the general structural condition of the property, key items that appraisers and buyers will both look for include the state of the home’s foundation, roof, windows, HVAC system, electrical system, grounds and more.

 Listing and sale prices for similar homes for sale in your area will also affect your asking price.
-That’s why homes of comparable lot size, square footage, age, number of rooms and bathrooms, and geographic area tend to fall within a predictable range of prices.
+That’s why homes of comparable lot size, square footage, age, number of bedrooms and bathrooms, and geographic area tend to fall within a predictable price range.
 It’s important to take a look at these “comps” and pay close attention to how long they’ve been sitting on the market as well.
-While unique home features or upgrades can help you stand out, command slightly higher-end prices, or offer buyers added incentive to stop by for a home viewing, also take note.
-One-of-a-kind amenities or features may not appeal to every prospective shopper, which can also impact your home’s sales potential and asking price.
+While unique home features or upgrades can help you stand out, command slightly higher prices, or offer buyers an added incentive to stop by for a home viewing, note that one-of-a-kind amenities or features may not appeal to every prospective buyer.
+So these can also impact your home’s sales potential and asking price.

 The Bottom Line